mikaelri/Budgeting-Application-Project/README.md

-**SpendManager - Budgeting application project**
+**Python FLASK API - Budgeting application project**

+**SpendManager**

 ***Background***

-The idea of SpendManager application is that a user can create own budget, where it is possible to track income (i.e. salary, study grant) and expenses (i.e. rent, mortgage, electricity, groceries).
+The idea of SpendManager application is that a user can create own budget, where it is possible to track income (i.e. salary, study grant) and expenses (i.e. rent, groceries).

 One example for the use case is that user can create an individual budget and to follow monthly income and expenses to see what is the net result for the month.

 The application will use a ready-to-use categories for income and expenses.
-This is for the reason that it helps the user to group, sort and search transactions.
+This is for the reason that it helps the user to search transactions.
 The category groups for income and expenses are:

-- **Income:** *Salary, Study grant, Miscellanous income*
+- **Income:** *salary, study grant & other*
-- **Expenses:** *Rent, Mortgage, Interest for mortgage, Travel, Groceries, Restaurant & Food,  Miscellanous expenses*
+- **Expenses:** *rent, mortgage, travel, groceries, food & other*

-Miscellanous expenses could be i.e. Mobile phone bill, membership fees or electricity.
-The idea is that the user can add any income or expense even if there is not a category for this.
-If there is no category the user can write a message related to the expense.
+The idea for category "other" is that the user can add any income or expense transaction even if there is not a category for this.
+If there is no category the user can write a message related to the transaction.

-Please note this is not the only use case for the application.
 The application could be used also only for expenses, thus, one other example could be a holiday trip for some group.
-This application could help to track down the fixed costs already known or something to add during the trip such as flight, hotel, activity costs.
+This application could help to track down the fixed costs already known such as flight and hotel or something to add during the trip like activity costs.

 ***Application functionalities***

-- **Functionalities 1,2,3,4,5,6,7,8 are ready for testing**
+- **Functionalities 1,2,3,4,5,6,7,8, 9 are ready for testing**
-- **Functionalities 9,10 are not ready for testing**
+- **Functionalities 10 are not ready for testing**

 1. User can log in and out and create a new user account
 2. User can view a list of own individual budgets after logging in (only if at least one exists)